About Your Advisors

 Which Academic Advisor should I see?

 For general advising issues, make an appointment with your Undergraduate Advising Director (UAD) in your neighborhood or your UAD for Student-Athletes in the AARC.
 You may also make an appointment with our UADs for coterm, Leland Scholars Program, and transfer students if you are a member of those specific student populations.
+If you are returning to Stanford after time away, you may make an appointment with the UAD you worked with previously, or else you may consult our Resources for Returning Students.
 For pre-professional pursuits (pre-law, pre-med, pre-business, pre-education), you may make an appointment with a UAD for Pre-Professional Advising.
 Please note that advisors only accept appointments with current Stanford students or Stanford alumni.

 What about major advisors (faculty advisors)?